ROLD1-12/Room/README.md

 # Room
 Borwell Software Test.
+Written using Microsoft Visual Studio 2010.
+Input length, width and height of a room.
-Program to determine volume, area and required amount of paint for a room.
+Which will determine the volume, area and required amount of paint for a room.